gjbex/Defensive_programming_and_debugging/docs/CodingBestPractices/ErrorHandling/error_handling_cpp.md

 # Error handling in C++

 All advise given on error handling in C is of course also relevant for C++.
-However, C++ adds exception handling as a way to deal with runtime errors, and propagate these through your applicatin.
+However, C++ adds exception handling as a way to deal with run-time errors, and propagate these through your application.

 To accommodate this, C++ has a few keywords: `throw`, `try` and `catch`.
 When an error has been detected, an exception can be thrown, e.g.,